splanck/vlibc/vlibcdoc.md

 a single writer to hold it exclusively.
 They are lightweight wrappers around atomic counters and follow the same initialization and destruction pattern as mutexes.

+Semaphores provide a simple counting mechanism for coordinating threads.
+They use an atomic counter and block with `nanosleep` when no resources are available.

 Thread-local storage is available through key objects: